 - Encourage everyone to practice good housekeeping as safety and good housekeeping go hand-in-hand.
 Facilities with poor housekeeping result in high incidence of injuries that means more insurance costs and citations from authorities.
 It is only when a company is well-organized and clean that an over-all safety program will succeed.

 - Be on the alert for wet and slippery surfaces.
 Significant number of injuries happened due to the poor condition of walking areas.
-Most places which are often wet and slippery and where many accidents occurred are: parking lots, food preparations areas, shower stalls in dorms, floor areas in general and lack of sidewalks.
+Most places which are often wet and slippery and where many accidents occurred are: parking lots, food preparations areas, restaurant floors, shower stalls in dorms, floor areas in general and lack of sidewalks.
 Bear in mind that the floor traction changes with the weather.
 Constantly monitor floor traction for their effectiveness.

 - Keep all aisles, walkways, corridors, entranceways and stairways clear from obstacles, and clutter materials.
 Observing proper housekeeping in work and traffic areas will go a long way in preventing these types of hazards.
 Management must lay down policies or procedures allowing time for cleaning the area, especially where there are scrap material of the work operation.
 Go over the condition of work areas, passageways, storerooms and service areas to keep them clean and orderly.
 Get rid of stringing cords, cables or air hoses across hallways or along working aisle.
 Avoid leaving briefcases, boxes and files on floors.
 Let everyone develop the habit of closing file cabinet drawers after use and picking up loose items from the floor.
 Periodic inspection of slip and fall hazard is an ideal practice.